jonfernq/English-Teaching/Dialogues/LendingMoneyToAFriend.md

 - disappointing: causing someone to feel unhappy or let down
 - refused: declined or rejected something, usually an offer or request

----
 ### Dialogue:

-Susan: hey, have you ever lent money to a friend before?
+Susan: Hey, have you ever lent money to a friend before?

 Elizabeth: Yeah, I did once, but it didn't turn out well.
 Why do you ask?